 Documentation: Intake and admission forms.
 Screening forms.
 Inventory form.
 Receipt form.

-II-A-011 Out of State Offenders (reference 7/1/2009 BJG III-002-4, LA R.S.
-15:709)
+II-A-011 Out of State Offenders (Ref.
+7/1/2009 BJG III-002-4, LA R.S.
+15:709; Department Regulation IS-B-4)

 The names of any out of state offender (federal or state) to be housed at a local jail or privately managed facility shall be submitted to the Chief of Operations prior to the offender(s) entering the State of Louisiana.
 No such offender shall be housed if the offender would be classified as maximum custody under the Louisiana DPS&C classification procedures.